Residence Life/University Dining

 Information regarding this policy is available here: Gonzaga University Assistance and Service Animal Policy for Students

-- Note for students requesting comfort/therapy/emotional support animals:
+- Note for students requesting emotional support animals:

-We need a letter from the medical practitioner who diagnosed your condition that shows the need for a comfort animal.
+Disability Access needs a letter from the medical practitioner who diagnosed your condition that shows the need for a comfort animal.
 The letter should articulate the need for the animal based on your medical condition.
 This letter should not say (simply): “In my professional opinion, due to [the student's] condition, [the student] needs a comfort/emotional support animal.”
 Rather it needs to articulate why, based on the diagnosis, a comfort animal would be an accommodation for your condition.
-For example: “[The student] has been diagnosed with condition X. Condition X causes [the student] to have the following symptoms: A,B,C. We have found that through [some means] having a ‘comfort animal (of type) Y’ in [the student's] living area reduces or alleviates those symptoms.”
+For example: “[The student] has been diagnosed with [condition X].
+[Condition X] causes [the student] to have the following symptoms: A,B,C. We have found that through [some means] having a ‘comfort animal (of type) Y’ in [the student's] living area reduces or alleviates those symptoms.”

 - Don't hesitate to contact us with any questions 509-313-4134